'Regulation of June 10, 1915 on the

 Article 5:

-If there are no empty, unclaimed areas suitable for villages in areas owned by the state, villages and towns owned by the state can be designated as settlement areas.
+no empty, unclaimed areas suitable for villages in areas owned by the state,

 Article 6:

-The villages and towns where Armenians will settle and the villages to be built for Armenians must be at least 25 km away from Baghdad railway joints and other railways.
+Armenians must be at least 25 km away from Baghdad railway joints and other

 Article 7: